 - 1. Setup the crane on outriggers. - 2.
-Engage the transmission and allow crane to run at idle until the temperature of the transmission sump reaches normal operating temperature.
+Engage the transmission with 4-wheel drive selected (if equipped) and allow crane to run at idle until the temperature of the transmission sump reaches normal operating temperature. - NOTE: Warm-up operation of 4-wheel drive transmission engaged in 2-wheel drive only could cause transmission damage.